isomerpages/moe-plmgss/_about-us/Our School/Our Christian Ministry.md

 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/plcm01.jpg">
 </div>
-<p><sup><sub>It was an inspiring morning as Dr Tan Lai Yong, a renowned Singaporean medical doctor, educator, and missionary, shared God’s Word at Chapel today.
-Recognized for his work with marginalized communities and his dedication to teaching about ‘compassion’, Dr Tan shared with the PL-Lites about - The Value of a Friend </sub></sup>
+<p><sup>It was an inspiring morning as Dr Tan Lai Yong, a renowned Singaporean medical doctor, educator, and missionary, shared God’s Word at Chapel today.
+Recognized for his work with marginalized communities and his dedication to teaching about ‘compassion’, Dr Tan shared with the PL-Lites about - The Value of a Friend </sup>
-<br><sup><sub>“Two are better than one, Because they have a good reward for their labor.
+<br><sup>“Two are better than one, Because they have a good reward for their labor.
 For if they fall, one will lift up his companion.
-But woe to him who is alone when he falls, For he has no one to help him up.”</sub></sup>
+But woe to him who is alone when he falls, For he has no one to help him up.”</sup>
 </p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/plcm02.jpg">
 </div>
-<p><sup><sub>Chapel @ PL: What a privilege for our PL-Lites and staff to hear from Ms Lam Bao Yan and Mr Rudy Taslim, about their work among the war refugees in Ukraine.
-It’s about showing up, meeting needs and extending the love of Jesus!</sub></sup>
+<p><sup>Chapel @ PL: What a privilege for our PL-Lites and staff to hear from Ms Lam Bao Yan and Mr Rudy Taslim, about their work among the war refugees in Ukraine.
+It’s about showing up, meeting needs and extending the love of Jesus!</sup>
 </p>
 <p><strong>Baccalaureate Services through the years</strong>
 </p>